openid/fapi/fapi-2_0-message-signing.md

 #### Resource Servers

-Resource servers receiving signed resource requests act in the role of "verifier" as defined by [@I-D.ietf-httpbis-message-signatures].
+Resource servers receiving signed resource requests act in the role of "verifier" as defined by [@!I-D.ietf-httpbis-message-signatures].
 The verifier has the following requirements:

 1. shall retrieve the valid public key for the client
-1. shall verify the signature received from the Client as described in [@I-D.ietf-httpbis-message-signatures].
+1. shall verify the signature received from the Client as described in [@!I-D.ietf-httpbis-message-signatures].
 1. shall reject requests with missing or invalid signatures using HTTP Status Code 401
 1. shall reject requests which don't have a tag parameter with the value of `fapi-2-request` in the signature
 1. shall reject requests with signatures that are missing `@method`, `@target-uri`, or `Authorization` in the signature